Pregnant Kylie Jenner And Travis Scott Reportedly Fighting Over Hiding Thier Baby News

 Kylie And Travis Disagreeing Over Their Baby News?

 A recent story claiming the two got in a fight over Thanksgiving about Jenner staying in hiding is proving to be false.
 According to Gossip Cop, Scott supports his baby momma’s decision to keep this important time in their lives private and is attentive to her needs.
-The rumor-debunking website also says that no one close to the couple would run to a tabloid and talk about a dispute between them; and, the two did not spend the holiday together, so the story has absolutely no merit.
+The rumor-debunking website also says that no one close to the couple would run to a tabloid and talk about a dispute between them — and, the two did not spend the holiday together, so the story has absolutely no merit.

 The report is thought to be a result of People Magazine’s recent article that claimed Jenner plans to stay out of the spotlight until the birth of her baby.
 The tabloid that made the fighting claims, Hollywood Life, does not have a strong track record when it comes to stories about the LipKit mogul.
 In 2015, the site claimed Jenner was pregnant, a story which was obviously false, so there is no reason to believe it suddenly is getting scoops now.